DEFINING THE AUDIENCE

 CREATING THE BRAND

-Once the audience was defined, Monte got to work interviewing one student from each of the seven majors; focusing on extracurricular involvement, favorite courses, faculty members, post-graduation plans, and tips for success to help high school students find the right fit for them.
+Once the audience was defined, Ashley and Matt interviewed one student from each of the seven majors; focusing on extracurricular involvement, favorite courses, faculty members, post-graduation plans, and tips for success to help high school students find the right fit for them.
+Their answers helped inform the messaging that we sprinkled throughout the brochure as well.

 Monte took the interviewing task one step further by photographing each student in their element, so potential students can see the environment and envision themselves on campus.